The Heart and Mind of the Negotiator (Book Review)

 The author is a recognized and distinguished Professor of Management and Organizations at the Kellogg Graduate School of Management at Northwestern University.
 This highly recommended book is logically constructed and broken down in painstaking detail.

-The title, Heart and Mind of the Negotiator, hints at the opposing forces that a negotiator must recognize and overcome in the perennial contest between emotions and logical thinking that tug powerfully at our skills as negotiators.
-Through a detailed examination of all the various emotional and intellectual processes we might undergo as negotiators, Professor Thompson carefully dissects and lays bare her entire negotiation process, down to its basic core.
+The book’s title hints at the opposing forces that a negotiator must recognize and overcome.
+It’s a competition between our emotions and logical thinking tugging powerfully at our skills as negotiators.
+Through a detailed examination of the many emotional and intellectual processes we might undergo as negotiators, Professor Thompson carefully dissects and lays bare her entire negotiation process, right down to its core.

 However, the reader could face information overload, as perhaps there is almost too much detail to absorb.
-As a result, this compacted overview could do with more examples and stories in some areas, and other areas could have received more attention.
+As a result, this compacted overview could do with more examples and stories in some areas.
+Other areas could have also received more attention.

-Unlike many negotiation books of its kind, the reader actively participates in the learning process by engaging in a variety of self tests provided to act as valuable learning aids to further gage and rate how they might compare with their attitudes and thought processes.
-In addition, the book is peppered with sidebars, which provide a wealth of fascinating tit-bits – such as real life summaries, and actual news stories and mini case studies to reinforce and emphasize the substance of the subject matter being discussed.
+Unlike in many negotiation books of its kind, in this book, the reader actively participates in the learning process.
+One key method is using the provided variety of self-tests that act as valuable learning aids.
+In addition, the book is peppered with sidebars.
+These provide a wealth of fascinating tidbits such as real-life summaries, and actual news stories and mini case studies to reinforce and emphasize the book’s subject matter.

-Heart and Mind of the Negotiator is not simply based on theory but is also premised on extensive research that offers the reader a wealth of prescriptive and practical advice to achieve their negotiation goals.
-The reader also delves even deeper into the psychological insights into what motivates human behavior that enables us to better understand and uncover the mystery of human interaction, and the interaction and interplay of emotion and thought.
+The Heart and Mind of the Negotiator is not simply based on theory.
+It’s also premised on extensive research that offers the reader a wealth of prescriptive and practical advice to achieve their negotiation goals.
+The reader can also delve even deeper into the psychological insights into what motivates human behavior.
+Knowing this enables us to better understand and uncover the mystery of human interaction, and the interaction and interplay of emotion and thought.